-CHICAGO -- Electronic health record implementation, and how it could affect health care reimbursements and overall costs, was a national story in the
+CHICAGO -- Electronic health record implementation, and how it could affect health care reimbursements and overall costs, was a national story in the days leading up to and following the AHIMA 2012 Convention and Exhibit.

 First, a New York Times feature suggested electronic health records (EHRs) could be used for "upcoding" or "overcoding" procedures.
 Then U.S. Attorney General Eric Holder and HHS Secretary Kathleen Sebelius sent a warning letter to hospitals that EHR-aided fraud and abuse would not be tolerated.
 Finally, U.S. House committee leaders urged Sebelius to suspend the EHR implementation incentive program until meaningful use stage 2 regulations are given more teeth.